wprender/cloudbreak-docs/docs/topologies.md

 ![](/images/platform-select_v2.png)
 <sub>*Full size [here](/images/platform-select_v2.png).*</sub>

->**IMOPRTANT:** If you assign a platform to a selected credential, then only the associated networks and templates can be selected during cluster creation.
+>**IMOPRTANT:** If you assign a platform to a selected credential, then only networks and templates associated with that credential can be selected during cluster creation.

 ## Platform Configuration via CLI